renato-viana/renato-viana/README.md

 ## 👋 Hi there!
 I'm [Renato Borges Viana](https://linkedin.com/in/renato-borges-viana) 🇧🇷

-👨‍💻 Back-end Developer with 4 years of experience in Java 17, Kotlin, Spring Boot, and Quarkus.
-Works on projects with Monolithic, Modular, and Microservices Architectures, developing RESTful and gRPC APIs and scalable systems.
-Specialist in Cloud-Native solutions, CI/CD automation, DevSecOps, and Hexagonal Architecture.
-Currently deepening knowledge in Distributed Architecture, Domain-Driven Design (DDD), Clean Architecture, and Event-Driven Architecture, always focused on high availability, resilience, and performance.
+👨‍💻 Software Engineer with 4 and a half years of experience, specializing in Java, Kotlin, Spring Boot, Angular, and microservices in cloud-native environments (AWS).
+Delivering APIs and scalable systems, contributing in both back-end and front-end when needed.
+Leading solutions focused on automation, DevSecOps, high availability, and performance, promoting modern and resilient architectures.
+Working to turn complex challenges into efficient deliveries, adding business value through innovation and organization.
+Highlighting impacts such as downtime reduction, scalability gains, and contributions to projects for major insurance companies.

 ---